 As an Academy we are a state school funded directly and solely by the Department for Education and administered by a charitable Academy Trust.
 We are not administered or funded by the Local Authority, or our Sponsors.
 Academy status allows us the freedom to promote enterprise and innovation, while offering a broad and balanced curriculum to students of all abilities.

-IPACA is led by Principal Alison Appleyard and its Governing Body.
+IPACA is led by Vice-Principals Rob Russell, Stuart McLeod, Darren Marklew and its Governing Body.
 This body includes Sponsor Governors, Staff Governors, Local Authority Governors, Parent Governors and coopted governors selected by the Academy Trust.

 We will be adding more information and pages to our website throughout this year, so please explore using the navigation bar above.
-There are pages to help you contact each academy campus site, or our main office, information about each campus, our calendar and details of our planning proposals for a new campus at Southwell Park.
+There are pages to help you contact each academy campus site, or our main office, information about each campus, and our calendar